Content on this page was generated by AI and has not been manually reviewed.

 What devices support edge VPN?

 Most mainstream edge VPN solutions support desktops, laptops, smartphones, and tablets through native or third-party apps.
 Some providers also support routers to extend edge VPN coverage to networks of multiple devices.
-Hoxx vpn edge review: features, privacy concerns, speed insights, compatibility, and setup guide
+Hoxx vpn microsoft edge 2026

 Can I use edge VPN with my router?